Schools' Scarecrow Competition

 3rd prize - £50 Garden Centre vouchers and a certificate

-To help get your creative ideas going, check out last year's entries which were designed to fit the theme 'Rocket Science'.
+To help get your creative ideas going, check out 2017's entries which were designed to fit the theme 'A Walk on the Wild Side'.

 How to enter: